burlachenkok/burlachenkok.github.io/_posts/2021-10-20-Second-Semester-at-KAUST-post.md

 The homework assignments were in [Python](https://www.python.org/) using [PyTorch](https://pytorch.org/docs/stable/index.html).

 There would be no problem if you did not PyTorch before because Homeworks are structured pretty clearly, and in fact, one of their goals is to build your ability to use PyTorch.
 During a course, I have read original documentation of PyTorch, and it was written nice and clear.
-I have organized links to references for documentation (my mental picture) for the course with the following [table that will allow navigate in PyTorch documentation](https://sites.google.com/site/burlachenkok/pytorch-resources)
+I have organized links to references for documentation (my mental picture) for the course with the following [table](https://sites.google.com/site/burlachenkok/pytorch-resources).

 If you have never used Python as programming language, I recommend the following materials:

 * These days, the book that has been written by the author of the language Gvino Van Rossum is converted into a Language Tutorial: [https://docs.python.org/3/reference/index.html](https://docs.python.org/3/reference/index.html).
 It will take 5-7 days to read that root book.
-* To obtain at least some technical nuances, I recommend looking into Language Reference [https://docs.python.org/3/reference/index.html](https://docs.python.org/3/reference/index.html)
+* To obtain at least some technical nuances, I recommend looking into Language Reference: [https://docs.python.org/3/reference/index.html](https://docs.python.org/3/reference/index.html)
 * Good resource for finding nuances of Python programming Language is use Table of Content available here: [https://docs.python.org/3.8/contents.html](https://docs.python.org/3.8/contents.html).
 * In the course, you will use a Conda package manager, Jupiter notebooks, to prepare reports.
 These tools are very easy.
 My random remarks about that tools: [https://sites.google.com/site/burlachenkok/python-relative-things](https://sites.google.com/site/burlachenkok/python-relative-things).